Alexmckey1337/test-repo/docs/source/vo.rst

-    :>json object master: master of the user, can be null :>json string repentance_date: repentance date of the user, can be empty, format: ``DD.MM.YYYY`` :>json object hierarchy: hierarchy of the user :>json string language: language of the user
+    :>json object master: master of the user, can be null :>json string repentance_date: repentance date of the user, can be empty, format: ``DD.MM.YYYY`` :>json object hierarchy: hierarchy of the user :>json list departments: list of departments of the user, more `List of departments`_ :>json string language: language of the user

     :statuscode 200: no error